bizz84/nested_navigation_examples/examples/beamer/README.md

-# Bottom Navigation Bar with Nested Routes (Beamer)
+# Stateful Nested Navigation with Beamer

 ![Nested Bottom Navigation Preview](../../.github/images/nested-navigation-with-state.gif)

 ## Notes

-Nested navigation is fully supported using nested `BeamerDelegates`.
+Stateful nested navigation is fully supported using nested `BeamerDelegates`.

 See this file for more details: